Meta omnichannel ads guide: sync online & offline conversions

 4.2 Choose "Sales" as a campaign objective → click "Next" → on the screen, add the Campaign name.

 Meta also provides an option to turn on Advantage+ catalog ads - an automated format that provides personalized product ads from your catalog to users.
 To do it, Meta uses its machine-learning optimization.
-If you need to create one image or video ad, don't turn on this option.
+Enable Advantage+ catalog ads if you have a catalog and want dynamic product delivery; otherwise, stick with a single image/video.

 Campaign name + Advantage+ catalog ads